3mmette/TheIsland/ReadMe.md

 ## **Starting the Game**

-Navigate to the folder containing the game files.
+Navigate so that you are in the TheIsland folder.
 Left-click on the address bar at the top of the screen and copy the address.
 Search your computer for command prompt and open it.
 In the command line, type: cd (paste the copied address) - then press enter.